Best Personal Anchor Systems (PAS) For Sport Climbing

 Do I need a PAS?

+No, you don’t NEED a dedicated rock climbing PAS.
 More advanced climbers will often use the climbing rope, quickdraws, or a basic dyneema sling or nylon sling to attach themselves to the anchor.
 These methods are safe, and have the advantage of not requiring specialsed tools.
 But for beginners and sport climbers, we recommend using a dedicated personal anchor system, because it is easier to adjust and harder to break.

 Personal Anchor System (PAS) Reviews